-A submission was reviewed seeking a change in wording to the heading "Unmillable Material below the Screen".
-It was considered the current wording is not consistent with other grains and can lead to confusion from customers as most material falling below the screen (i.e., commonly referred to as Screenings) are small wheat grains that are millable:
+Wording to the heading "Unmillable Material below the Screen" has been changed to "Screenings".
+It was considered the previous wording was not consistent with other grains and could lead to confusion from customers as most material falling below the screen (i.e., commonly referred to as Screenings) are small wheat grains that are millable.

-- This terminology of "Unmillable Material below the Screen" was requested to be changed to Screenings as the wording of unmillable is considered problematic. - The request was for this change to be made for the 2019/20 Standards given it only involves a change in wording associated with the heading of this quality parameter and has no material impact on the Standards.
+This change was made for the 2019/20 Standards given it only involves a change in wording associated with the heading of this quality parameter and has no material impact on the Standards.